ianvcaldas/science-hurricane/readme.md

 This is a bad grad school-themed rock n'roll love ballad.

-It is also a computer program written in the language [Rockstar](https://codewithrockstar.com/).
-The song simulates a classic model of population genetics describing the trajectory of a mutation favored by natural selection in an infinite population and plots the results.
+It is also a computer program that does a population genetics simulation.
+It tracks and plots the fate of a new mutation favoured by natural selection.
+It's written in the Rockstar programming language; to see the output, you can run the song in [the Rockstar online interpreter](https://codewithrockstar.com/online).

-The easiest way to run this bad ballad computer program is to go to [the Rockstar online interpreter](https://codewithrockstar.com/online), paste the song into the input box, and run it.
-You should see the results in the output box.

 ```
 (Science Hurricane)